-By using Acre Design to produce your architectural plans, our in-house structural engineer will be involved in the design process from inception.
-They can offer experienced advice on the structural design, implications, cost-effectiveness and buildability.
-Which Acre Design pride itself on achieving for each and every one of our clients.
+By using Acre Design to produce your architectural plans, if required we will use local, reputable structural engineers, who will be involved in the design process from inception.
+They can offer experienced advice on the structural design, implications, cost-effectiveness and build-ability.
+Our structural engineers are always happy to clarify any design elements to your builder.

-To prove compliance with the building regulations, and to show the house will remain in its current upright position, we will need to prepare structural engineering calculations and a subsequent report.
+To prove compliance with the building regulations, and to show the house will remain in its current upright position, we may need to prepare structural engineering calculations and a subsequent report.

 A structural engineering report is a mathematically calculated design and summary.
 It lists the engineering issues specific to the individual case, from the foundations upwards, including material usage, joints, fixings and sizes of every structural component that is to be used.